symengine/symengine/doc/style_guide.md

 ## Pointers

 Never use raw C++ pointers.
-Always use the smart pointers provided by `csympy_rcp.h` (depending on WITH_CSYMPY_RCP, those are either Teuchos::RCP, or our own, faster implementation).
+Always use the smart pointers provided by `csympy_rcp.h` (depending on WITH_SYMENGINE_RCP, those are either Teuchos::RCP, or our own, faster implementation).

 ### Declaration